shyrkaio/icones_ocp_kube/README.md

 This project is provides proposed SVG Icones that I use and create for some of my works has developer architecte.

-I use they mostly within https://draw.io
+I use them mostly within https://draw.io